albincorreya/ml-training-airflow-mlflow-example/README.md

 - MLFlow is a easy-to-use open-source ML experiment and model artifact tracker. built-in autolog support for our Tensorlfow/Keras models.

 > Note, this solution strictly considers the restrictions of local (on-premise) server setup using open-source technolgies.
 There are more alternatives if you are looking for cloud platform solutions.
+Also, the infrastructure setup here is not production-ready and soley meant for educational purpose.

 The project is structured as below